robinhedwards/A8PicoCart/README.md

 ## Changelog

 * 7 Oct 2023 - Add new PCB & case design files to make it impossible to insert USB when plugged into Atari.
 Add support for Microcart (CAR type 52) cartridges.
 Updated manual.
+* 29 Oct 2023 - Adds 3 new cartridge types (thanks to ascrnet)

 ## Credits